ualberta-mueller-group/MCGS/docs/style.md

 ```

 # Style Tooling
 Two tools are used to help enforce style: `clang-tidy`, and `clang-format`.
-Clang-tidy does static analysis and will catch non-compliant identifier naming, missing `override` and `final` keywords on virtual methods implementations, definitions in headers causing possible ODR violations, and more, whereas clang-format mainly deals with formatting of whitespace.
+Clang-tidy does static analysis and will catch non-compliant identifier naming, missing `override` and `final` keywords on virtual method implementations, definitions in headers causing possible ODR violations, and more, whereas clang-format mainly deals with formatting of whitespace.
 These tools are used separately, from several makefile targets described below.
-These targets all operate on default sets of source files, and you can override this by defining the `LINT_FILES` variable in your shell environment, i.e.:
+These targets all operate on default sets of source files, and you can override these by defining the `LINT_FILES` variable in your shell environment:
 ```
 LINT_FILES="src/some_file.cpp src/some_other_file.cpp" make format
 ```

-Before opening a pull request, contributors should first run these tools and fix any issues found.
+Before opening a pull request, contributors should first run these tools and fix any problems found.
+Not all problems will be caught by these tools, including but not limited to:
+- Methods coming before fields within an access specifier block
+- Presence/absence of `_` prefix for static class members

-## clang-tidy targets
+## clang-tidy Targets
 3 targets are used to invoke clang-tidy:

 - tidy